TomDemeranville/orcid-update-java/README.md

 The application can be easily modified to support your work metadata of choice in a few steps:

 1. Implement the IsOrcidWorkProvider interface and return isOrcidWork instances.
 It must be thread safe and have a no-arg constructor.
 See EthosMetadataScraper (https://github.com/TomDemeranville/orcid-update-java/blob/master/src/main/java/uk/bl/odin/orcid/ethos/EthosMetaScraper.java) for an example.
-2. Rename web.xml.example to web.xml and enter your IsOrcidWorkProvider class name & ORCID credentials (see below).
+2. Rename web.xml.example to web.xml and modify it to use your IsOrcidWorkProvider class name & ORCID credentials.
-3. Modify the wording of index.jsp to reflect your use case. (this will be configurable soon)
+3. Modify message parameters (title etc) at the top of index.jsp.

 ##Servlet Init params